rakshitsoral/urban-jekyll-template/_posts/2019-11-2-build-blog-for-free-jekyll.md

 ---

-So you finally decided to build a blog that costs you nothing.
+<span class="first-letter">S</span>o you finally decided to build a blog that costs you nothing.
 I am sure you have read <a href="https://rakshitsoral.ga/blogging/2019/10/18/build-blog-for-free-part-one/">“Part 1”</a> of this series, which helps you to take the decision.
 Buckle up, as I take you through the next part which deals with building a free blog with Jekyll on Github pages.

 To make you navigate through the blog in an easy way, I divided this blog into two parts: